1879 The Daly's Theatre opens at Broadway and Thirtieth Street in New York City.

-1894 Arms and the Man opens tonight at the Herald Square Theatre.
+1894 Arms and the Man opens at the Herald Square Theatre.
 It stars Richard Mansfield, who himself describes the play as a "little satirical comedy of no great weight."
 This is the first American production of a George Bernard Shaw play.
-The New York Dramatic Mirror will proclaim that although the audience enjoyed it on press night, the language may be "too ironic for it to ever become popular with the average theatregoer."
+The New York Dramatic Mirror proclaims that although the audience enjoyed it on press night, the language may be "too ironic for it to ever become popular with the average theatregoer."

-1900 The Garden Theatre plays host tonight to the opening of Hamlet.
+1900 The Garden Theatre plays host to the opening of Hamlet.
 The production stars one of the up-and-coming Shakespeare stars of the era, E. H. Sothern, in the title role.
 His wife, Virginia Harned, co-stars as Ophelia.

 1917 Playwright George S. Kaufman becomes the newest member of the drama department at The New York Times.
 His beginning salary is $36 a week.

 1959 John Gielgud directs and stars in Much Ado About Nothing on Broadway at the Lunt-Fontanne Theatre, for a limited engagement of 58 performances.
-Having appeared as Benedick in the William Shakespeare comedy many times since his 1931 premiere in the role at London's Sadler's Wells Theatre, Gielgud announces that this production will be his last in the role.
+Having appeared as Benedick in the Shakespeare comedy many times since his 1931 premiere in the role at London's Sadler's Wells Theatre, Gielgud announces that this production will be his last in the role.
 Starring opposite Gielgud is Margaret Leighton, who is nominated for a Tony Award for her performance as Beatrice.

 2013 Anna Nicole, Mark-Anthony Turnage and Richard Thomas' opera about late tabloid and reality star Anna Nicole Smith, receives its U.S. debut at the Brooklyn Academy of Music.
 The cast features a mix of classical and Broadway performers including Sarah Joy Miller as Anna Nicole, James Barbour as Daddy Hogan, Ben Davis as Billy, Robert Brubaker as Old Man Marshall, and Mary Testa as Aunt Kaye.
-A co-production with New York City Opera, it will be City Opera's final production before filing for bankruptcy.
+A co-production with New York City Opera, it is City Opera's final production before filing for bankruptcy.